CINPLA/Library/README.md

 - Life: The Science of Biology, by David E. Sadava (Author), David M. Hillis (Author), H. Craig Heller (Author), May Berenbaum (Author)

 ## General
-- The Structure of Scientific Revolutions,  by Thomas S. Kuhn (Author)
+- The Structure of Scientific Revolutions by Thomas S. Kuhn (Author)

 - Sync by Strogatz